How to Clean and Disinfect Infrared Thermometers

 May 31st 2023

-Infrared thermometer guns read temperature by identifying the thermal radiation levels of physical objects like food and surfaces without touching them.
+Infrared thermometer guns can be used on physical objects like food and surfaces without touching them.
 They are also used to measure forehead temperatures in a work or home environment and are particularly useful in the food service and fresh produce industries.
 While infrared thermometers may not provide accurate readings on the internal temperature of items, it is effective in measuring the surface temperature of anything prone to contamination, impenetrable or hard to reach without the use of surface probes.

 Regularly disinfecting and cleaning infrared thermometers ensures precise readings and keeps them in optimum functioning condition.
 Here's how to clean and care for your infrared thermometer so you can enjoy its extended use.